 - Support IT Security Programs.
 MFA works best when it is fully integrated with your security processes like annual security training.

 - Monitoring and Reporting.
 Report on time saved and system performance so that management can see the impact MFA is having on the business.

 - Identify Additional Improvement Opportunities.
 The initial MFA implementation may be limited to a handful of systems.
 What happens when your organization adopts additional cloud services or other technology?
 The MFA manager needs to be involved and look for ways to add MFA.

 It is Time To Get Started on MFA

 Are you ready to dive in and learn more about multi-factor authentication solutions?
-If so, take a look at Password Station.
-By using Password Station and multi-factor authentication, you can enforce strong password requirements.
+If so, take a look at Password Management.
+By using Password Management and multi-factor authentication, you can enforce strong password requirements.
 That is one of the single fastest ways to improve security.